 Virunga National Park is located eastern part of the Democratic Republic of the Congo as part of the Albertine Rift Valley.
 The national park extends across an area of 3,120 square miles (8,090 sq km).
-It is the most popular national park and nature attraction for the country.
+It is a GANP Ambassador Park and serves as the most popular national park and natural attraction in the country.

 The elevation of Virunga National Park varies from a low of 2,230 feet (680 m) to the peak of Mount Stanley at 16,762 feet (5,109 m).
 The Semliki River runs through the valley of the Rwenzori Mountains.
 Savanna and montane forest are common in the area.